How to Choose a Law Firm for a Criminal AppealPublished on September 21, 2020

 - Resources: does the firm have the resources to investigate, research, and pursue the appeal?
 A criminal appeals law firm, large or small, should have an arsenal of resources to investigate your case to maximize the likelihood of success on appeal.

 Besides attorneys, look at whether the firm has paralegals, dedicated legal research personnel, and private investigators to handle your appeal.
-Many facets make up an appeal, and specialized personnel dedicated to handle those different facets help the attorneys to prepare a thorough, well-reasoned appeal that is supported by law and fact.
+Many facets make up an appeal, and specialized personnel dedicated to handling those different facets help the attorneys to prepare a thorough, well-reasoned appeal that is supported by law and fact.

 - Dedication: is the firm dedicated to your case, rather than treating you like just another case in a revolving door?
 If the law firm takes on every criminal appeal that comes through its doors, your case might fall through the cracks or be handled without the thorough, careful treatment that an appeal warrants.
 Hiring a firm that represents only select cases increases the firm’s focus on you and your case.